nergmada/INT-Coursework-2021/readme.md

     You must also add myself, _nergmada_ to your repo.
 This allows us to provide quicker technical support and to collect your PDDL submissions.

-5. You must change the file called `TEAM` to your team number as can be found on the Team Feedback page for your group.
+5. You must change the *number in the file* called `TEAM` to your team number as can be found on the Team Feedback page for your group.
 Again, failure to do so could result in you not receiving as many marks as you may otherwise!

 6. Finally your repo is now setup, you can clone it and start writing PDDL.
 In the `src` file of the repo, you will find `domain.pddl` and `problem_1.pddl` and `problem_2.pddl`.
 These are here as placeholders, you can safely replace these with your own domain and problem files.